Wild Camping on Roy’s Peak in New Zealand

 After a spontaneous decision with a group of friends to do this hike, we picked a random day and, thankfully; the weather was on our side.
 With hiking snacks packed and water bottles filled up, we took off.
 There is a $2 donation at the start of the walk, which goes towards track maintenance.
 You’ll shortly pass a toilet which is worth using, despite the foul stench!
 It’s the only one until the viewpoint, and remember to bring your own toilet paper.

 Now you have an 8 km climb to the summit.
 Even though the track is wide and clearly marked out, Roy’s Peak is not for the faint of heart.
 The elevation change is a steady 1200 metres through private farmland (avoid the shortcuts) and with my camping gear chaotically packed on my back, my legs definitely felt it.
 I kept reminding myself that the views are going to be worth it and if I only put one foot in front of the other, I’ll make it in no time.
-The first kilometre is the steepest, so keep the faith.
-It is safe to say the hike was both a physical and mental challenge, although it’s not considered a technical climb.
-No ropes or scrambling required.
-With that said, it made reaching the viewpoint even more rewarding.
-We almost missed the sunset, catching the subtle hues of pink and yellow right before the day came to an end.

 Camping

 After the obligatory photos at the viewpoint, we ambled down to our camp spot for the night.
 We spent the rest of the evening watching the stars illuminate the night sky.
 When the occasional shooting star flew past it left us all in awe.
 There were five of us, so we made the smart decision to sleep in the same tent to contain as much heat as possible to prepare for the chilly night ahead.
-My alarm went off at 5am and on about 1 hour of sleep, we hiked 30 minutes up to the viewpoint, then another half hour to reach the summit.
+My alarm went off at 5am and on about 1 hour of sleep, we hiked 30 minutes up to the viewpoint.
+It took another half hour to reach the summit.
 That feeling of reaching the top was one of my proudest moments when I could see how far I had climbed.

 Sunrise at Roy’s Peak

 We were the first to summit, and from our vantage point, we watched a trail of torches from the hikers below as they made their way along the winding track.
 You reach the peak on a narrow trail but it’s wide enough to avoid vertigo.
 About 20 minutes later, the initial light of dawn appeared.
-The sky lit up with an array of colours; a vibrant, orange glow on the horizon soon turned into a pastel pink bordering the snowy mountains.
+The sky lit up with an array of colours.
+A vibrant, orange glow on the horizon soon turned into a pastel pink bordering the snowy mountains.
 As the sun slowly emerged, it cast its golden rays over Lake Wānaka, creating a peaceful atmosphere.
 I couldn’t help but think how lucky we were to witness such a spectacular view and how New Zealand keeps exceeding my expectations.

 Tips for climbing Roy’s Peak